magiruuvelvet/cache-management/README.md

  - **[quill](https://github.com/odygrd/quill)**: used for logging.
  - **[simdjson](https://github.com/simdjson/simdjson)**: This library was chosen for the JSON parsing support in the package manager module.
 It works without exceptions and is also super fast.
  - **[argparse-cpp](https://github.com/magiruuvelvet/argparse-cpp)**: Simple stupid command line parser for C++
+ - **[sqlite3](https://www.sqlite.org)**\*: A SQLite database is used for local cache analytics.
+SQLite was chosen for flexibility, portability and ease-of-use.
+This allows you to easily analyze the database using 3rd party applications.

+\* *can be build and linked against the system shared version if desired*

 ### Testing dependencies